ran-codes/jaffle_shop_duckdb_active/_context/deploy.md

 This automated script will:
 - Clean the `docs/` folder
-- Generate fresh dbt documentation
+- Generate fresh dbt documentation in `target/`
-- Copy files from `target/` to `docs/`
+- Copy all files from `target/` to `docs/`
-- Inject Google Analytics tag
+- Inject Google Analytics tag into `docs/index.html`
 - Commit and push to GitHub

 ## Manual Deployment Steps